-Summer school: Advanced modeling techniques for land-use and policy analysis
+Summer school: Advanced modelling techniques for land-use and policy analysis

-Join us for the 2025 LAMASUS / BrightSpace Summer School: June 2-6, Laxenburg, Austria
+Join us for the 2026 LAMASUS / BrightSpace / Tools4CAP Summer School: 8-12 June, 2026, at the International Institute of Applied Systems Analysis in Laxenburg, Austria.

-The LAMASUS / BrightSpace Summer School offers an immersive experience in the concepts, methodologies and outputs of cutting-edge econometric, biophysical, and integrated land-use modelling, specifically tailored to assess the impacts of European agricultural policies.
-Through engaging sessions led by passionate LAMASUS and BrightSpace researchers, participants will gain a comprehensive understanding of the models’ frameworks, applications, and key findings, equipping them with valuable insights for policy analysis and research.
+The LAMASUS / BrightSpace / Tools4CAP Summer School offers an immersive experience in the concepts, methodologies and outputs of cutting-edge econometric, biophysical, and integrated land-use modelling, specifically tailored to assess the impacts of European agricultural policies.
+Through engaging sessions led by passionate IIASA researchers, participants will gain a comprehensive understanding of the models’ frameworks, applications, and key findings, equipping them with valuable insights for policy analysis and research.

 At its core, LAMASUS is about bridging the gap between policy formulation, implementation, and monitoring.
 LAMASUS connects key stakeholders—including the European Commission, national authorities, and local land users – through a robust policy evaluation process.
 The centerpiece of this process is the LAMASUS Toolbox, which provides policy pathways, targets, and model updates to inform decision-making at all levels – EU, national, and farm.